 Mainland Chinese courts do not enforce U.S. judgments.
-Therefore, it will probably be a waste of time for you to bring a lawsuit in a U.S. court against a Chinese company that does not have assets in either the United States or in a country that enforces U.S. judgments.
+Therefore, it is usually (but not always) a waste of time to bring a lawsuit in a U.S. court against a Chinese company that does not have assets in either the United States or in a country that enforces U.S. judgments.
 However, it is important that you research where the “Chinese” company is actually based because Mainland China, Hong Kong, Taiwan, and Macao are different jurisdictions entirely.
 China does enforce court judgments from many other Western countries, however, so it is critical you research judgment enforcement for the foreign country relevant to your case.

 If a U.S. court has jurisdiction over a Chinese company, suing that Chinese company in a U.S. court typically will differ from suing a domestic company on: service of process; discovery; litigation strategy; and the already mentioned enforcement of judgment.

 China is party to the Hague Convention on Service Abroad of Judicial and Extrajudicial Documents in Civil and Commercial Matters.
 Thus, service on a Chinese company must comply with this Convention.
 Serving process in China under the Hague Convention on Serviceis effected through the designated Chinese Central Authority in Beijing, which is the Bureau of International Judicial Assistance, Ministry of Justice of the People’s Republic of China.

 A U.S. company suing a Chinese company in a U.S. court must submit the following to China’s Ministry of Justice: